simh/simh/README.md

 - Various failing bugs in tape detach logic are fixed.
 - Clean building on Android Termux.
 - Proper line editing behavior on all Unix platforms.
+- Simulators with video displays have a working SCREENSHOT command.

 #### Changes to the PDP-11 and VAX simulators also not in the Open SIMH repo